6im0n/Autonomous-car-lidar/Lidar/readme.md

 ### wirering
-RED wirering is the 3.3V (directly connected to the motor) BLACK wirering is the GND (directly connected to the motor) ORANGE wirering is the 5V for the lidar
+RED wirering is the 3.3V (directly connected to the motor)

+BLACK wirering is the GND (directly connected to the motor)

+ORANGE wirering is the 5V for the lidar

-WHITE wirering is the signal for the lidar
+WHITE wirering is the signal for the lidar (connected to the RX of the ESP32)

 PURPLE wirering is the GND for the lidar